jenniferbacon01/CV/README.md

 #### Makers Academy (Jul 2017 - current)

-Makers is a 16 week immersive coding bootcamp which focuses on:
+- Makers is a 16 week immersive coding bootcamp which focuses on Test Driven development, Object-oriented design, agile methodologies and pair programming.

-- Ruby, Rails, JavaScript, Node.js

-- Rspec, Jasmine, Mocha
+- Technologies: Ruby, Rails, JavaScript, Node.js, Rspec, Jasmine, Mocha

-- Test Driven development

-- Pair programming

-- Object-oriented design and agile methodologies

-Makers has been a completely new and exciting way of learning for me.
+- Makers has been a completely new and exciting way of learning for me.
 Self-led and teamwork focused, we have certainly faced a steep learning curve.
-It has helped me understand that with the right kind of approach, you can learn any language yourself.
+- It has helped me understand that with the right kind of approach, you can learn any language yourself.
 In week 6 for example, we were told to simply build an Airbnb clone in Javascript, a language that none of us had seen before.
 On Monday I didn't have a clue what "Node" was, by Friday we had a functional (but not pretty!)
 TDD'd website.

 #### University of Bristol (Sep 2008 - Jul 2011)